Rick hears his neighbor’s cat on his front porch.

 I laid out the clothes on the bed, along with the things I’d taken out of his pockets, then walked back to the master bathroom.
 Adam had finished his shower, put on the bathrobe, and his wet hair was hanging down in his face.
 “Time to dry your hair now, Adam.”
 I handed him the hairdryer and plugged it in.
 “I left a new comb on the sink.”

-“Thanks,” Adam said, and he dried his hair.
+“Thanks,” Adam said, as he started to dry his hair.
 I went to the kitchen and found leftovers for us to have for dinner.
 When I heard the noise of the hairdryer stop, I returned to the bathroom.

 “I’m finished,” he said.